memoherreraacosta/collab_notes-front/README.md

 # About the project
-Puzzles is an interactive web application that will challenge the user in various ways, testing knowledge on a variety of things or even simple intuition.
-The users will have an account and ranking within the page and will be able to see top charts.
-Additionally, users will be able to upload their own puzzles to the web app and challenge the other users to solve it.
+Collab Note is a platform that aspires to create a space for all the students enrolled in a class to share resources with each other in order to have a complete pull of resources to support the class learning.

 # Major Requirements
-- The user has an account that keeps track of how many puzzles they have solved
+- The user has an account that keeps information of the courses they are in
-- The user can search for other users and challenges
+- The user can search for their class and join
-- The user is able to rate a challenge once they have completed it
+- The user is able to share documents and images into this space for everyone to see
-- The user can follow other users to keep up with any new challenges they make
+- The access to the spaces is restricted
 - Friendly and intuitive UI

 # Project Goals
-- Offer users a unique experience in which they must use their skills to complete challenges.
-- Give users the opportunity to create challenges for the world to try
-- The user develops logic abilities and problem solving skills
+- Offer a space where students of a class can share resources in one space removing the need of having to have friends/ know people on a class
+- A space that will be useful to catch up on stuff you missed from a class if you missed it for any reason

 # Sneak Peak